thePlatform/thePlatform-video-manager/readme.txt

 = Embedding Preferences =
 Default Player - The default player used for embedding and in the Media Browser Embed Tag Type - IFrame or Script embed
+Media Embed Type - Embed Media by the Media PID, Release PID or Media GUID.
-Player Embed Type - Video Only (/embed/) or Full Player RSS Embed Type - In an RSS feed, provide a link back to the Article, or an iframe/script tag Force Autoplay - Pass the autoplay parameter to embedded players Default Player Width - Initially based on the current theme content width Default Player Height - a 1.78 aspect ration value based on the content width
+Player Embed Type - Video Only (/embed/) or Full Player RSS Embed Type - In an RSS feed, provide a link back to the Article, or an iframe/script tag Force Autoplay - Pass the autoplay parameter to embedded players Default Player Width - Initially based on the current theme content width Default Player Height - a 1.78 aspect ratio value based on the content width

 = General Preferences =
-Filter Users Own Video - Filter by the User ID custom field, ignored if the User ID is blank User ID Custom Field - Name of the Custom Field to store the WordPress User ID, (None) to disable Show User ID as - If the User ID Custom Field is visible to editors, we will substitute it by either the user Full Name, Email, Nickname or Username
+Filter Users Own Video - Filter by the User ID custom field, ignored if the User ID is blank User ID Custom Field - Name of the Custom Field to store the Wordpress User ID, (None) to disable Show User ID as - If the User ID Custom Field is visible to editors, we will substitute it by either the user Full Name, Email, Nickname or Username
-Plugin Embed button type - Determine if thePlatform button should appear as a media_button, a TinyMCE button or both mpx Upload Server - Default mpx server to upload new media to, Default Server will attempt to intelligently pick a server Default Publish Profile - If set, uploaded media will automatically publish to the selected profile Thumbnail Encoding Profile - The Encoding Profile to use when generating new thumbnails via the plugin
+Plugin Embed button type - Determine if thePlatform button should appear as a media_button, a TinyMCE button, both or not at all mpx Upload Server - Default mpx server to upload new media to, Default Server will attempt to intelligently pick a server Default Publish Profile - If set, uploaded media will automatically publish to the selected profile Thumbnail Encoding Profile - The Encoding Profile to use when generating new thumbnails via the plugin

+= Advanced Settings =
+Media per Page - The total number of Media to return for each page in the Media Browser Upload Fragment Size - Controls the size of each file fragments during upload.
+Smaller fragments may be faster on small videos.
+Append Players with a random Instance parameter - This will automatically append an Instance parameter on every player when the shortcode is evaluated

 = Filters =
 tp_base_embed_url - Just the player URL